-For our academic requirements, if an applicant has not graduated from a recognized program or equivalent as determined by the Institute of Engineering Technology of Ontario (IETO), OACETT's registration and certification arm, the missing academic competencies will be identified and the candidate may choose to address these by taking college courses, or through OACETT technical exams.
+For our academic requirements, if an applicant has not graduated from a recognized program or equivalent as determined by the Institute of Engineering Technology of Ontario (IETO), OACETT's registration and certification arm, the missing academic competencies will be identified and the candidate may choose to address these by taking college courses, through OACETT technical exams, or for those with significant experience the Admissions Committee may recommend Prior Learning Assessment Recognition.
 Members can also be given credit for significant experience (more than 10 years) directly related to a missing competency; for example project management.
 Applicants may also be asked to self-assess against the National Technology Benchmarks (NTB) in these situations in order for the Admissions Committee to have comprehensive information about an applicant's academics and experience and gain the most possible credit towards certification.
 The Admissions Committee will advise the member when this is required or advisable.
-The NTB are an evolving series of Canada-wide standards that define the competencies needed to become certified and registered as a Certified Technician or Certified Engineering Technologist and that define the national accreditation standards for applied science and engineering technology programs.
+The NTB are an evolving series of Canadian standards that define the competencies needed to become certified and registered as a Certified Technician or Certified Engineering Technologist and that define the national accreditation standards for applied science and engineering technology programs.